Amplify Your Brand with the Power of Times Square

 Make the Most of This Distribution “Extra”

-After creating your Multichannel News Release, Campaign Microsite or Content Marketing Kit, the Times Square photo may seem like a bit of an afterthought, but this aspect of your Multichannel distribution plan has serious potential to boost your message, bring more eyes to your content and, with some smart social sharing, it may just go viral.
+After creating your Multichannel News Release, the Times Square photo may seem like a bit of an afterthought, but this aspect of your Multichannel distribution plan has serious potential to boost your message, bring more eyes to your content and, with some smart social sharing, it may just go viral.